cube3power/atsd/rule-engine/functions-text.md

   replace(string s, string p, string r) string
 ```

-Replaces all occurrences of the given string `p` in the original string `s` with another string `r`.
+Replaces all occurrences of the given substring `p` in the original string `s` with a second substring `r`.

-If `p` is empty or `null` or if it's not found, the function will return the original string `s` unchanged.
+If `p` is empty, `null`, or unable to be found, the function will return the original string `s` unchanged.

 Examples: